DaphneBrandao/bootstrap_portefolio/README.md

 # bootstrap_portefolio

-This repo is the source code of a bootstrap {v.4} challenge to improve my skills.
+This repo is the source code of a challenge to improve my skills, using bootstrap {v4} and CSS only.

 Note: The design is not mine.

 Feel free to open an issue!
 Thank you 🙌